-D. Settlement Financial Assurance
+C. Settlement Financial Assurance

 A Designated FTR Participant that has been awarded a bid in an FTR Auction is required to provide "Settlement Financial Assurance."
 The amount of a Designated FTR Participant's Settlement Financial Assurance shall be equal to the amount of any settled but uninvoiced Charges incurred by such Designated FTR Participant for FTR transactions less the settled but uninvoiced amounts due to such Market Participant for FTR transactions.
+These amounts shall include the costs of acquiring FTRs as well as payments and charges associated with FTR settlement.

-E. Consequences of Failure to Satisfy FTR Financial Assurance Requirements
+D. Consequences of Failure to Satisfy FTR Financial Assurance Requirements